Skip to main content

 • In context: the Macedonians’ response is described as an overflow of ἁπλότης (haplotēs) alongside affliction and poverty (2 Corinthians 8:2).

-• Inference: Paul is emphasizing the heart-quality (single, sincere) that makes the act clean—this is a built-in anti-manipulation safeguard.
+• Inference: Paul is emphasizing the heart-quality (single, sincere) and purity that makes the act clean—this is a built-in anti-manipulation safeguard.
 Where “generosity” is used in English, it should not erase the moral center: no duplicity, no calculating, no coercion.

 4) Power/capacity: avoid financializing Paul’s phrasing